All Episodes

 I am not retiring until every American agrees with me on global warming.

-Well, I'm gonna have to exempt some.
+Well, I'm going to have to exempt some.

 I mean, Gore is never going to agree with me, for example.